enesozturk/awesome-course/examples/default/course/lesson-1/chapter-3/readme.md

 We have a utility function and it have different possibilities to return.
 Check `todo.js`.
 It filters todo list with the given filter criteria.
 I wrote the first test for you.
 We have a different matcher this time. `toHaveLength`

-1. Create new test above mine.
+1. Create a new test below mine.
 Make an assertion to check if `not-completed` tasks length is expected (6).

 What is the benefit of this test?
 If somebody in your team change the `filterTodos` funtion, lets say he/she used `done` for `completed` and `undone` for `not-completed`.
 Our test will fail.
 We will be able to possible errors before our code goes production ✅